grithik4U/grithik4U/README.md

 # Hello, I'm Sai Ganesh Cheekuri 👋

 ## About Me
-Dedicated graduate student pursuing a master's in blockchain with a focus on AI, machine learning, and cryptocurrency.
+Recent graduate pursued a master's in blockchain with a focus on AI, machine learning, and cryptocurrency.
 Passionate about the intersection of finance and technology.

 ## Skills
 - **Coding languages:** Solidity, Python, C, C++, HTML, Java, React.js, Web3.js, Node.js